hackademix/noscript-web/content/usage.md

 By keeping it disabled (the factory setting in the DEFAULT and UNTRUSTED presets), you're replicating this feature from "Classic" NoScript, without the hassle of going through ABE's firewall-like rules when you need to set an exception, which now is just a matter of checking the LAN capability box.

 ### Per-site preferences editor
-{% screenshot "per-site-prefs", "Configuring per-site permissions" %}
+{% screenshot "per-site-prefs", "Configuring per-site permissions (light scheme)" %}
 You usually assign trust levels on the fly to the current site and its sub-resources from the popup UI.

 But you may also want to assign a different trust level to a site you've previously configured, or to configure new sites without actually visiting them.